be free, be happy, be peaceful

 chapter 3 - What is Yoga

-Yoga is about being happy in life and being happy about ourselves at the present moment NOW, not about wishing tomorrow will be better, or a happier next life, or migrating to a place free from unhappiness called Heaven.
-It's unconditional contentment beyond happy feeling that is also selfless and impermanent.
-There's no attachment and identification, or desire of craving and aversion towards the manifestation of pleasant and unpleasant feelings, or the perception of agreeable and disagreeable names and forms being perceived through the senses, or the desirable and undesirable life experiences, conditions and situations in the world.
-This unconditional contentment is there as it is, upon the annihilation of ignorance and egoism.
+Yoga, is about being happy in life and being happy about ourselves at the present moment NOW, not about wishing tomorrow will be better, or a happier next life, or migrating to a place free from suffering or unhappiness called 'Heaven'.
+It's unconditional contentment and peace beyond happy and positive feelings that are selfless and impermanent.
+There's no attachment and identification, or desire of craving and aversion towards the manifestation of pleasant and unpleasant thoughts/feelings/sensations, or the perception of agreeable and disagreeable names and forms being perceived through the senses, or the desirable and undesirable life experiences, conditions and situations in the world.
+This unconditional contentment and peace is always there as it is, never increase no decrease, upon the annihilation of ignorance and egoism.

 Yoga is a basic way of life that leads us to become a happier person upon liberation from ignorance and egoism, and seeing the truth of things as it is, being undetermined or undisturbed by all kinds of names and forms or experiences that are selfless and impermanent.

 Life is just being what it is.
 It has no intention to make us happy or unhappy.
 Being happy or unhappy about life, doesn't change life being what it is, and it's constantly changing selflessly.
-Easy life, or difficult life, we can choose to live happily or sadly.
-It is all up to our own self.
+Easy life or difficult life, we can choose to live life happily or sadly.
+It is all up to ourselves.

-We are conditioned by the law of nature, but we can set ourselves free from feeling unhappy and transcend suffering through the practice of Yoga and other teachings such as Buddhism.
+We are conditioned by the law of nature, or cause and effect, but we can set ourselves free from feeling unhappy, and transcend suffering through the practice of Yoga and other teachings such as Buddhism.

 Suffering is a state of the mind.
-We cannot change the state of our mortal physical body or control the world to be what we like it to be, but we can change the state of our mind and have control of how we feel.
+We cannot change the state of decay and mortality of the limited physical body, or control the world to be what we like it to be, but we can change the state of our mind and have control of how we think, feel, behave, act and react.

-There are similarities in Yoga and Buddhism and their goal is the same, self-awareness, self-inquiry, and self-realization or enlightenment.
+There are similarities in Yoga and Buddhism, and their goal is the same, which is about self-awareness, self-inquiry and self-realization, or enlightenment.

-It is just the name and form is different, but within all the saints and sages are the same consciousness, same wisdom and compassion.
+It is just the name and form is generating the differences, but within all the saints and sages are the same selfless consciousness, same wisdom and compassion.

-In all living beings, regardless of the different qualities of names and forms in everyone, we are the same consciousness too.
+In all living beings, regardless of the different qualities of names and forms in everyone, we all are the same consciousness, selfless, nameless, formless, attributeless.
 We all are the same when we feel happy or sad.
-We might speak different languages from one another and have different cultural way of living, thinking, belief, values and practice, but we all have the same feelings, expressions and reactions when we have hunger, thirst, anger, hatred, jealousy, fear, greed, passion, pain, tiredness, craving, and attachment.
+We might speak different languages from one another and have different cultural way of living, thinking, belief, values and practice, but we all have the same feelings, expressions and reactions when we have hunger, thirst, anger, hatred, jealousy, hurt, disappointment, fear, greed, passion, pain, tiredness, craving, aversion and attachment.

-The consciousness before the purification process and after the purification process is the same one.
-The difference is just the presence and absence of impurities.
+The consciousness before the mind purification process and after the mind purification process is the same one.
+The difference is just whether the selfless consciousness is being veiled or unveiled under the presence and absence of restlessness, impurities, ignorance and egoism.

-That’s why on the outside of us, we have different looks, personalities and behaviors, and having different languages and beliefs, but inside us, how the body system works and how the mind, the ego and the intellect work, are the same, no differences at all.
+That’s why on the outside of our physical and mental appearance, we have different looks, personalities, thinking, beliefs and behaviors, speaking different languages, and have different likes and dislikes, but inside us, how the bodily systems work, and how the mind, the senses, the ego and the intellect work, are the same, no differences at all, unless if there's some dysfunction in certain functions of the physical body, or there's the presence or absence of ignorance, egoism and impurities in the thinking faculty.

-The only thing that stops us from being liberated, is the impurities (ignorance) in the mind.
+The only thing that stops us from being liberated, is the impurities and restlessness deriving from the ignorance and egoism in the mind.

-Only a peaceful mind can lead us to enlightenment or liberation.
-Due to ignorance, we are always trapped in fears and worries, and we are not at peace.
-Without a peaceful mind, we find it so difficult to get a glimpse of wisdom, or the Truth of names and forms.
+Only a calm and peaceful mind can lead us to enlightenment or liberation.
+Due to ignorance, we are always trapped in fears and worries, and we are disturbed, restless, and not at peace.
+Without a calm and peaceful mind, we find it so difficult to get a glimpse of wisdom, or the Truth of names and forms.
 And so, we continue being trapped in fears and worries.

 But it is not hopeless.